-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS termination require that a local government must review the performance of the CEO against contractual performance criteria. • Additional performance criteria can be used for performance review by agreement between both parties. • KPIs may impac the minutes of the performance review meeting (at the end of the period) The CEO has a right to provide written comments to be published alongside the KPIs and results to provide context as may be appropriate (for instance the consistently reflect Strategic Community Plans and Corporate Business Plans of Local Governments, together with KPIs reflective of the CEO's statutory functions under Section 5.41 of the Act.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS termination require that a local government must review the performance of the CEO against contractual performance criteria. • Additional performance criteria can be used for performance review by agreement between both parties. onat a local government of the CEO the minutes of the performance review by agreement on the CEO that a local government on the minutes of the performance review meeting (at the end of the period) on the CEO has a right to provide writt comments to be published alongside to the minutes of the performance review meeting (at the end of the period) on the certain meeting (at the end of the period) of the certain meeting (at the end of the period) of the certain meeting (at the end of the period) of the certain meeting (at the end of the period) of the certain meeting (at the end of the period) of the certain meeting (at the end of the period) of the certain meeting (at the end of the period) of the certain meeting (at the end of the period) of the certain meeting (at the end of t consistently reflect Strategic Community Plans and Corporate Business Plans of Local Governments, together with KPIs reflective of the CEO's statutory functions under Section 5.41 of the Act.
 This approach would inform the community of the CEO's performance related to the strategic direction and operational function of the Local Government.
 In practice, the drafting of statutory provisions will require sensitive consideration of certain KPIs i.e. those relating to issues affecting the workplace or identified risk-based concerns, to reflect the way Audit Committees currently deal with some internal control, risk and legislative compliance issues confidentially.
 This approach will protect the interests of Local Governments and other parties associated with such KPIs.
 It would be prudent for exemptions to be provided, based on matters of confidentiality.
 The proposed reforms and recent Act amendments signal a clear intent to permit closer community involvement and scrutiny of Local Government.
-However, negative consequences are likely if Local Government Council's responsibility as the employing authority of the CEO became blurred due to perceived community entitlement to comment, question and influence KPIs and the performance review process. tom 0.11.
+However, negative consequences are likely if Local Government Council's responsibility as the employing authority of the CEO became blurred due to perceived community entitlement to comment, question and influence KPIs and the performance review process.
+Itom 5 11.
 Attachment 2 Additionally, the publication of CEO KPI's will elevate this employment position to a high degree of public scrutiny seldom evident in the public or private sector, if at all.
 It is worth investigating whether the proposed reforms